OpenCilk/www.opencilk.org/src/posts/2022-05-20-what-the-is-parallelism-anyhow.md

 ---
 title: What the $#@! is Parallelism, Anyhow?
-excerpt: An introduction to work, span, and parallelism
+excerpt: We take inspiration from Amdahl's Law to give a more "authoritative" introduction to the basic concepts of multithreaded execution -- work, span, and parallelism.
-date: 2022-01-27
+date: 2022-05-20
 author: Charles Leiserson
 thumbnail: multithreaded-dag.jpg
 tags: